Miniature (illuminated manuscript): 3rd-6th centuries

 Miniature of Abraham meeting angels, from the Cotton Genesis, 5th-6th century.

 The earliest extant miniatures are a series of uncolored pen drawings in the Chronograph of 354, which was lost after the Renaissance, but is known from copies.
 Fragments of some heavily illustrated luxury manuscripts from before about 450 have survived to the modern day.
-The Cotton Genesis was mostly destroyed by fire in London in 1731 and the Quedlinburg Itala fragment mostly destroyed in the Middle Ages, the vellum used in bookbindings.
+The Cotton Genesis was mostly destroyed by fire in London in 1731 and the Quedlinburg Itala fragments mostly destroyed in the Middle Ages, the vellum reused in bookbindings.

 There are also colored miniatures cut from the Ambrosian Iliad, an illustrated manuscript of the Iliad from the 5th century.
 In these pictures there is a considerable variety in the quality of the drawing, but there are many notable instances of fine figure-drawing, quite classical in sentiment, showing that the earlier art still exercised its influence.
 Such indications, too, of landscape as are to be found are of the classical type, not conventional in the sense of medieval conventionalism, but still attempting to follow nature, even if in an imperfect fashion; just as in the Pompeian and other frescoes of the Roman age.

 Of even greater value from an artistic point of view are the miniatures of the Vatican manuscript of Virgil, known as the Vergilius Vaticanus, of the early 5th century.
 They are in a more perfect condition and on a larger scale than the Ambrosian fragments, and they therefore offer better opportunity for examining method and technique.
 The drawing is quite classical in style, and the idea is conveyed that the miniatures are direct copies from an older series.
 The colors are opaque: indeed, in all the miniatures of early manuscripts the employment of body color was universal.
 The method followed in placing the different scenes on the page is highly instructive of the practice followed, as we may presume, by the artists of the early centuries.
 It seems that the background of the scene was first painted in full, covering the whole surface of the page; then, over this background were painted the larger figures and objects; and over these again the smaller details in front of them were superimposed.
 (The painter's algorithm.)
 Again, for the purpose of securing something like perspective, an arrangement of horizontal zones was adopted, the upper ones containing figures on a smaller scale than those below.